jlcodingprojects/my-community-landmark/README.md

 - Simple API calls to retrieve list of notes
 - Extensive use of react hooks
 - Managing state, session, and local data
+- View current location and add note as profile at location
+- See all other notes submitted by users
+- Search through notes via contents of user name
+-
 # Compiling

 First create default application